 The FUMC church bus provides rides to those needing transportation to services on Sunday mornings.
 We are asking everyone (even our regulars from before the pandemic) who would like to ride the bus, or may have questions, to contact Roger Williams at 970-980-8228 (Please call after 4:00 pm.)

-Join us for our live-stream worship at 8:30 am Mountain Time Sunday mornings on YouTube by clicking the link below, or watch at your leisure.
+at 8:30 am MDT on YouTube or watch later at your leisure.

 The Anti-Racism Allyship Group is open to anyone who wants to engage in personal growth and advocacy in order to …

-Meeting every Sunday morning at 9:45 am on Zoom.
-FUMC Loveland Searchers Class discusses social justice, personal faith, and current …
+Meeting every Sunday morning at 9:45 am in person and on Zoom.
+FUMC Loveland Searchers Class discusses social justice, personal …

 Join us Sundays at 4:30, on Zoom for FUMC Oasis: A place for LGBTQ+ and their family/friends to find peace …